Date of Award

 One item impacting groups of workers placed together, which is rarely taken into account (and is even less-often measured), is the differences in the personality and behavior of those workers and the effects that those differences have on the performance of the workgroup.
 The personality and behavioral diversity of individuals within a workgroup can impact the workgroup's performance within the organization.
 Organizational training within workgroups, which is focused on understanding and appreciating personality and behavioral diversity, can also have great impact on performance within the organization.
 This research focuses on the effects of personality and behavioral diversity training (also known as functional diversity training) on workgroup performance.

 Sugerman, Dale S., "Effects of Functional Diversity Training, Using the MBTI Instrument, on Workgroup Performance" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 171.